conda/governance/README.md

 Community projects must be open to new members who demonstrate their capability and interest in the project through working with the project as a contributor first.
 If an application to join a Community project is rejected, the person can appeal to the Steering Council.
 If the rejected person can prove that they in fact meet the criteria for becoming a Project Team member and that they were rejected for inappropriate reasons, including their funding source, then the rejection will be reviewed.
 This voting item falls under the [Project Team Membership Appeal](#project-team-membership-appeal) policy below.

-It is possible that a project joins as a Community Project, but in fact not be committed to open source principles.
+It is possible that a project joins as a Community Project, but in fact is not committed to open source principles.
 If they consistently reject qualified “outside” applicants for Project Team membership, then Steering Council review could lead to a gradual shift in Project Team membership, and causing the original team members to leave.

 We minimize the chance of this happening by clearly communicating requirements for Community Projects when bringing in a new project.